Azure-Samples/azure-edge-extensions-aio-environments/README.md

 #### Grafana Dashboard

-After running the Build-VM (or manually running the Build-Monitoring) pipeline, you should be equipped with a Grafana dashboard.
+After running the Build-VM (or manually running the Build-Monitoring) pipeline, you should be equipped with a Grafana dashboard that is uses the Prometheus endpoint of Azure Monitor as datasource to retrieve the metrics.

 In order to access the dashboard, users must have at least "Grafana Reader" role.

 ```sh
 # Assign the signed-in user appropriate Grafana role with az cli